arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-7.md

 native functionalities.

 ## Let it compile
-Back to fixing the compilation errors.
-Everywhere there used to be a native F#'s function application, you need to use your novel `run` function.
+Back to fixing the compilation errors using you novel `run` function.
 Here's the working result:

 ```fsharp
 type WithCount<'v> = WithCount of (int -> 'v * int)